 https://www.instagram.com/p/Bm-fmz5B5pG/

-This puff pastry comes in blocks, not like some others that come in sheets.
+This puff pastry comes in blocks, not like others that come in sheets.

 This makes it great for like puff pastry bowls and boats.

-These are also more savory than sweet, that could be because of the lemon juice they put in their dough.
+These are also more savory than sweet because of the lemon juice they put in their dough.
 But not everyone wants to make sweet pastries, so this is another good alternative to sweeter doughs.

 Wheat flour, margarine (vegetable oil (palm, rapeseed in varying proportions), water, salt, mono- and diglycerides of fatty acids), water, alcohol, salt, lemon juice, potassium sorbate, flour, L-cysteine